 Qing dynasty - Wikipedia

-The Qing dynasty (/ tʃ ɪ ŋ / CHING), officially the Great Qing, [b] was a Manchu-led imperial dynasty of China and the last imperial dynasty in Chinese history.
-The dynasty, proclaimed in Shenyang in 1636, seized control of Beijing in 1644, often considered the start of the dynasty's rule.
+The Qing dynasty (/ tʃ ɪ ŋ / CHING), officially the Great Qing, [b] was a Manchu-led imperial dynasty of China and an early modern empire in East Asia.
+The last imperial dynasty in Chinese history, the Qing dynasty was preceded by the Ming dynasty and succeeded by the Republic of China.

 Qing dynasty | Definition, History, Map, Time Period, Emperors ...